Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Earn 60,000 bonus points when you spend $3,000 on purchases in the first 3 months. $99 annual fee applied to your first billing statement.

 60k points is the highest we’ve seen for this card.
 50k is usually the high offer for this card, so it’s a great time to lock in the points.

 With 60,000 Rapid Rewards points you can get over $800 in flight value when you book Wanna Get Away fares.

 But even more interesting is that this card makes it much easier to earn the 110,000 Qualifying Points needed for Southwest Companion Pass status.

-That’s enough to qualify for Companion Pass, earning you the status for the remainder of this year and all of 2018.
+That’s almost enough to qualify for Companion Pass, which requires 110,000 qualifying points, earning you the status for the remainder of this year and all of 2018.

 That has a slightly lower $95 annual fee and earns Chase Ultimate Rewards points which you can transfer into your Southwest Rapid Rewards account anytime.